 Session 6:

-CREATING AND SUSTAINING EQUITY-MINDED CHANGE
+CREATING AND SUSTAINING EQUITY-MINDED CHANGE (2 hours)

 This workshop will focus on the ways in which practitioners can embed equity-mindedness into institutional routines, policies, and culture in order to sustain equity-oriented change.
 Equity-minded approaches to program review, data collection and use, hiring and promotion, and student services will be detailed.
 In addition, the workshop will engage participants in collaborative action planning to identify barriers and opportunities to creating and sustaining equity-minded change on their campus.